 What are the survival rates for melanoma skin cancer, by stage?

-Survival rates are often used by doctors as a standard way of discussing a person's prognosis (outlook).
-Some patients may want to know the survival statistics for people in similar situations, while others may not find the numbers helpful, or may even not want to know them.
-If you do not you want to read the survival statistics below, skip to the next section.
+Survival rates are often used by doctors as a standard way of discussing a person’s prognosis (outlook).
+Some people may want to know the survival statistics for people in similar situations, while others may not find the numbers helpful, or may even not want to know them.
+If you don’t want to know them, stop reading here and skip to the next section.

 The 5-year and 10-year survival rates refer to the percentage of patients who live at least this long after their cancer is diagnosed.
 Of course, many people live much longer than 5 or 10 years (and many are cured).

 To get 5- and 10-year survival rates, doctors have to look at people who were treated at least 5 or 10 years ago.
 Improvements in treatment since then may result in a more favorable outlook for people now being diagnosed with melanoma.

 Survival rates are often based on previous outcomes of large numbers of people who had the disease, but they can’t predict what will happen in any person's case.
 Knowing the type and the stage of a person's cancer is important in estimating their outlook.
 But many other factors may also affect a person's outlook, such as the genetic changes in the cancer cells and how well the cancer responds to treatment.
 Even when taking these other factors into account, survival rates are at best rough estimates.
 Your doctor can tell you how the numbers below apply to you, as he or she knows your situation best.

 The following survival rates are based on nearly 60,000 patients who were part of the 2008 AJCC Melanoma Staging Database.
 These are observed survival rates.
 They include some people diagnosed with melanoma who may have later died from other causes, such as heart disease.
 Therefore, the percentage of people surviving the melanoma itself may be higher.